jshen04/Enigma/PRESENTATION.md

-# The Enigma Machine by Team J'lengima (Justin Zou and Jeremy Shen)
+# The Enigma Machine by Team J'lengima (Jeremy Shen and Justin Zou)

 ## What we did
 - Essentially we made an encoder and decoder with the enigma machine.